Passport & Visas

 Non U.S. Passport Holders

 A visa is a stamp or attachment in your passport that allows you to enter a specific country for a certain period of time.
 It may be necessary to obtain a visa to study abroad depending on the country and the proposed length of stay.
 Each country has particular requirements for application materials and visa processing.
 You can find out the visa requirements for the country you will be studying by visiting the US Department of State Country Information website.
-The Study Abroad Office will assist you as needed, but it is your responsibility to apply for a visa and to inform yourself of the visa requirements for your particular country of study.
+The UTA Study Abroad will assist you as needed, but it is your responsibility to apply for a visa and to inform yourself of the visa requirements for your particular country of study.

 There is almost always a fee attached to the visa application, and the process can take up to several weeks.
 Visa application fees are not included in the cost of the program.
 Please do not wait until the last minute to obtain a visa.
 You will not be able to board your plane unless the visa is in your hands.